ecphp/reverse-proxy-helper-bundle/README.md

-# EC Reverse Proxy Bundle
+# Reverse Proxy Helper Bundle

 At European Commission, many applications are behind a reverse proxy server.